 - juice of 1 lemon

-- Combine all ingredients in an Instant Pot and let sit at room temperature for 10 minutes.
+- Combine all ingredients in an Instant Pot.
+Let the ingredients sit at room temperature for 10 minutes.

 - Place the cover on the pot and set timer to 2 minutes on high pressure (pressure cook setting).
 It will take the IP around 17 minutes to build up pressure before it begins cooking.

-- When cooking is done, let the pressure release naturally for 15 minutes then do a quick release.
+- When cooking is done, let the pressure release naturally for 15 minutes.
+Do a quick release to complete the air being let out.

 - Remove cover and set to saute function.
 Bring mixture to a boil and let cook for 15-20 minutes (stir often) to thicken jam.
 Remove pan from heat and let cool.
 Pour into mason jars and store in the fridge.